idossha/TI-CSC/README.md

-TI-CSC Toolbox for docker image installation.
+Partial TI-CSC Toolbox for docker image.
 See full toolbox at TI-2024 repo.
-Developed by Ido Haber - ihaber@wisc.edu
+Developed and maintained by Ido Haber - ihaber@wisc.edu last update: August 2024
-August 2024

 ---